 - Pens or felt for the facial features

-- Your Felt Mermaid Doll Pattern (click on the big red button)
+- Your Felt Mermaid Doll Pattern (or click on the big red button)

 - Optional sequences for Mermaid Top